Beloved ISBCC Community, As Salaamu Alaikum wa Rahmatullah

 Imam Muhammad will lead us through the whole Qu’ran during the blessed nights of Ramadan immediately after ‘isha prayer and ending approximately at 12am.
 We will pray 8 rakat and end with a beautiful dua (prayer) to our Lord with the witr prayer.
 Join us for this blessed ibada (worship)!

-If you would like to earn a reward for everyone time someone pray during taraweeh, please donate here for all the costs associated with our Taraweeh prayers.
+If you would like to earn a reward for every time someone prays during taraweeh, please donate here for all the costs associated with our Taraweeh prayers.

 The Messenger of Allah (peace and blessings of Allah be upon him) said: “Whoever feeds a fasting person will have a reward like that of the fasting person, without any reduction from the reward of the fasting person in the slightest.”
 [Al-Nasai]